-U.S. Army Garrison Japan Welcomes New Commander During Camp Zama Ceremony
+U.S. Army Garrison Japan welcomes new commander during Camp Zama ceremony

-Col. Marcus Hunter relinquished command of U.S. Army Garrison Japan to Col. Erik Davis during a change of command ceremony July 17 at Camp Zama’s Kizuna Hall.
+CAMP ZAMA, Japan — U.S. Army Garrison Japan welcomed a new commander during a change-of-command ceremony held July 17 at Kizuna Hall here.

-Additional footage provided by Jose Sanchez-Alonso, Luis Casale and Derek Mayhew, USAG Japan Visual Information Division
+Col. Erik A. Davis assumed command from Col. Marcus S. Hunter in a ceremony hosted by Brenda Lee McCullough, director of U.S. Army Installation Management Command – Pacific.

+The event drew an audience of Soldiers, civilians and local-national employees from across the garrison; as well as distinguished visitors that included the leadership of U.S. Army Japan, the mayors of Zama, Sagamihara and Aikawa; and representatives from the Japan Ground Self-Defense Force stationed on Camp Zama.

 |Date Taken: